 MI Solar for All virtual listening sessions

-The public is invited to participate in a series of virtual listening sessions on considerations in designing the MI Solar for All program and its program offerings, as well as prioritization criteria.
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) hosted a series of listening sessions on the MI Solar for All Program.
+The public was invited to participate in a series of virtual listening sessions on considerations in designing the MI Solar for All program and its program offerings, as well as prioritization criteria.
 Input will help inform the development of MI Solar for All program offerings and project selection.

-The intended audience is anyone interested in or who has experience relevant to the MI Solar for All program.
+The intended audience was anyone interested in or who has experience relevant to the MI Solar for All program.
 This includes low-income Michiganders; other community members; community-based organizations and nonprofits; businesses working with solar, storage, or home repair/energy efficiency; local governments; K-12 schools and higher education; utilities; and state government.

 Recordings of past events